 Paragraph 2.6. (b), amend to read:

-“(b) The structure, dimensions, lines and materials of the part of the vehicle forward of the transverse plane through the "R" point of the driver's seat; for vehicles of category X, the "R" point of the most forward passenger seat shall be taken instead of the R-point of the driver's seat.”
+“(b) The structure, dimensions, lines and materials of the part of the vehicle forward of the transverse plane through the "R" point of the driver's seat; for vehicles of category X, the "R" point of the most forward outboard passenger seat shall be taken instead of the R-point of the driver's seat.”

 Paragraph 3.1., amend to read:

 “3.1.
 The application for approval of a vehicle type with regard to the protection of the occupants of the front seats in the event of a frontal collision (offset deformable barrier test), with regard to the fuel system integrity and with regard to the protection against electrical shock shall be submitted by the vehicle manufacturer or by his duly accredited representative.”

+Paragraph 4.4.1 footnote 2, amend to read:

+“2 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.78, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 5.2.2., amend to read: